Christopher101112/bakery-inventory-tracking/README.md

 DEMONSTRATION

-To see a 5-minute YouTube video explaining and demonstrating this program, follow this link: To be added.
+To see a 3-minute YouTube video explaining and demonstrating this program, follow this link: https://youtu.be/JueV3Qauh2g.

 PERMISSIONS